Attilioo/NC-back-end-project/README.md

     npm run seed
 ```
 # ENV files
-In order to access the databases you're gonna need to create 2 '.env' files and install [dotenv](https://www.npmjs.com/package/dotenv)
+In order to access the databases you're going to need to create 2 '.env' files and install [dotenv](https://www.npmjs.com/package/dotenv)

 - '.env.test' with this text inside